bstarynk/bismon/README.md

 copyright notice is probably wrong: in generated files, it is not yet conforming to GPL expectations.
 These details are pending bugs, but there are much more other bugs too.

+#### P.S.

+The author is fully aware of **several bugs** in this `bismon` system - a research project -, but correcting them is *not* a priority (since continuing the progressive bootstrap of *Bismon* is **much more important**, and is not yet achieved.
+The GTK interface is buggy *by design* and crashes often (that won't be corrected), and should be as quickly as possible replaced by a more usable web interface - and that is work in progress in mid 2019-).
+Please contact by email the author to get possible workarounds.